 Since launching her consulting practice in 1997, Lisa has had the privilege of serving dozens of nonprofits ranging in size from $100 million to $24,000 per year budgets.
-She assists not-for-profit organizations with individual donor programs and campaigns; organizational development; board and staff development and training; meeting and retreat facilitation and much more.
+She assists not-for-profit organizations with organizational development; board and staff development and training; meeting and retreat facilitation; individual donor programs and campaigns; and much more.
 Lisa consistently helps her clients expand board and volunteer involvement in fundraising, raise significantly more money, and enjoy the fund development process.

-As a chief development officer, Lisa excelled in launching and building individual donor campaigns and programs, as well as strengthening and expanding existing efforts.
-After beginning her career at California Lawyers for the Arts and California Pacific Medical Center, Lisa served as development director at Independent Living Resource Center, The World Institute on Disability, and Bay Area Legal Aid.
+As a chief development officer, Lisa excelled in launching and building individual donor campaigns and programs, as well as strengthening and expanding established efforts.
+After beginning her career at California Lawyers for the Arts and California Pacific Medical Center, Lisa served as development director at Independent Living Resource Center San Francisco, The World Institute on Disability, and Bay Area Legal Aid.

 An active volunteer solicitor, Lisa feels that you have to sing in the choir if you’re going to preach to it.